svlad-90/livelooping/md/looper-mux/looper-mux.md

 ## Sidechain

-In terms of this project the sidechain means, that any of the tracks, recorded to the looper #1 can independently:
+In terms of this project the sidechain means, that tracks 1 ( kick ), 2 ( snare ) and 3 ( hats ) of the looper #1 can independently:
 1. impact the volume of the input sources ( mic, synth, etc. ) - handled by the [input controller](../input-controller/input-controller.md#sidechain-source-levels)
 2. impact the volume of the other loopers - handled by the looper mux